jsade/obsidian-vale/README.md

   - Use `Vale: Open Vale panel` command to just open the panel
 - Click an alert to jump to its location in the editor
 - Review all issues in one place

+### Interactive Navigation

+The plugin provides seamless bidirectional navigation between the editor and results panel:

+**Click Underlines → Jump to Panel**
+- Click any underlined text in the editor to open the results panel
+- The panel automatically scrolls to and highlights the corresponding alert
+- Perfect for quickly viewing details about a specific issue

+**Click Panel Alerts → Highlight in Editor**
+- Click any alert in the results panel to scroll the editor to that location
+- The underline is temporarily highlighted to show exactly where the issue is
+- Makes it easy to review and fix issues one by one

+**Selection Sync**
+- Only one alert is selected at a time across both editor and panel
+- The selection stays synchronized as you navigate
+- Click anywhere in the editor (not on an underline) to deselect all alerts

+**Smart Underlines During Editing**
+- Underlines automatically update their positions as you edit text
+- The plugin intelligently tracks where issues are, even as content changes
+- No need to re-run checks just because you moved text around

 **Method 3: Context Menu** (Planned for future release)
 - Right-click on underlined text